FacilityApi/FacilityApi.github.io/define/fsd.md

 ## External Types

-External members can be used to reference DTOs and enumerations in a service that they not defined in.

-This allows for the defintions of these types to exist in seperate fsd files and then be "shared" across multiple services.
+External types enable the use of DTOs and enumerations defined in another service.
+This allows a data type to be defined once and then shared across multiple services.

-Fsd files with shared types typically would not define a service but instead only contain types.

-External members technically do not reference a type defined in any facility definition and rather only assert that these types will exist when the code for this service is generated.
+External types do not require access to the definition of the target type.
+Code generators simply assume the data type will exist when the generated code is compiled or executed.
+It is the responsibility of the host project implementing the service to ensure any required references are resolved (for example, a C# project may add a reference to a NuGet package or another C# project containing the target data types).

 Code generation for shared types would need to happen before code generation of the service depending on these types.